molily/molily.de/_posts/2020-11-21-testing-angular.md

 The most effective and reliable way to ensure a working application is *manual testing*: A dedicated software tester walks through the application feature by feature, case by case according to a test plan.

 Manual tests are slow, labor-intensive and cannot be repeated often.
-They are unspecific from a developer perspective: If the test fails, we cannot easily pin down what part of the application is responsible or what code change causes the regression.
+They are unspecific from a developer perspective: If the test fails, we cannot easily pin down which part of the application is responsible or which code change causes the regression.

 We need automated tests that take the user’s perspective.
 This is what **end-to-end (E2E) tests** do.